Control access to corporate data

 - Review the list of devices that requested access to corporate data.

 - To allow devices to access corporate data and to tag endpoint verification devices as approved, select the devices and click More Approve Devices.

 - To prevent devices from accessing corporate data and to tag endpoint verification devices as blocked, select the devices and click Block .

-Note: If you tag an endpoint verification device as blocked, it can still access corporate data until you enforce Access Context Manager policies.
-For details, see the Access Context Manager documentation.
+Note: If you tag an endpoint verification device as blocked, it can still access corporate data until you enforce Context-Aware Access policies.
+For details, see Context-Aware Access overview.